Financial-Times/n-automation/README.md

 Automation.run({
 	appName: 'Your App Name',
-	nightwatchJson: require('../nightwatch.js') // If you have one.
-Uses `n-heroku-tools` default otherwise.
+	nightwatchJson: require('../nightwatch.js')
 });
 ```
+Only pass in `nightwatchJson` if your project has a nightwatch config.
+If not, send only `appName` and `n-automation` will default to the `n-heroku-tools` [nightwatch config file](https://github.com/Financial-Times/n-heroku-tools/blob/master/config/nightwatch.json)

 ### Env Variables

 - `process.env.SLACK_URL` Slack [Incoming Webhook Integration URL](https://financialtimes.slack.com/apps/new/A0F7XDUAZ-incoming-webhooks) for the channel to notify